KiranMayeeMaddi/EmployeePortal/README.md

   - Show a list of the existing employees
   - Include a way to create a new employee using the POST API

-**Expected Time**

-This exercise is expected to take about 4-5 hours total, over the course of 2-3 days.

-**Submission Instructions**

-Post your solution to a public repository on [Github](https://github.com/).
-Send the repository URL back to the same person who sent you these instructions.

 **Additional Guidance**

 Persistent storage is not necessary, just use an in memory object to track employee records.